Lockjaw (character): Fictional character biography

 As noted in Ka-Zar #12, Lockjaw also travels to the Heroes Reborn universe with his Inhuman family.
 This visit lasts for about a year; all are returned successfully.

-Having always been particularly fond of Ben Grimm, Lockjaw elects to stay with him.
-Ben, fondly recounting that he "always wanted a dog", accepted.
-It is not known why Lockjaw did not accompany Ben Grimm when he felt the need to retreat to France during the Civil War.

-Lockjaw is featured into the 2006 limited series Son of M. With the majority of the mutants on Earth having been rendered powerless, Quicksilver decides to steal the Inhumans mutagenic Terrigen Mists and re-power willing mutants.
+Lockjaw is featured into the 2006 limited series Son of M. With the majority of the mutants on Earth having been rendered powerless, Quicksilver decides to steal the Terrigen Mists and re-power mutants.
 Lockjaw is convinced to help him on the mission.
 Traveling with Quicksilver's daughter Luna, they traverse the Earth, heading to such places as Genosha.
 The other Inhumans follow.

-Later, Lockjaw rejoins Black Bolt, Medusa and other Inhumans in order to assist a super-human strikeforce in taking down the confused Sentry.

-Lockjaw assists his family tracking down Black Bolt, who had been captured by the Skrulls.
-Using technology gained from their allies, the Kree, Lockjaw's abilities are upgraded, allowing him to teleport much farther.
+During the "Secret Invasion" storyline, Lockjaw assists his family tracking down Black Bolt, who had been captured by the Skrulls.
+Using technology gained from their allies the Kree, Lockjaw's abilities are upgraded, allowing him to teleport much farther.